PlanetRockrz Presents: Roxo's "Roxtar" Official Music Video

 Nov 19, 2020, 08:50 ET

 NASHVILLE, Tenn., Nov.
-19, 2020 /PRNewswire/ -- PlanetRockrz presents the newly rising Nashville, TN, Hip-Hop artist Roxo who has just released his long-awaited lead single and video, "Roxtar".
+19, 2020 /PRNewswire/ -- PlanetRockrz presents the newly rising Nashville, TN, Hip-Hop artist Roxo will release tomorrow, November 20th his long-awaited lead single and video, "Roxtar".
 The music video (Video Link) was shot and directed by Armin Smajilovic (Future, Doe Boy, Lil Uzi Vert).

 On top of the amazingly shot video, "Roxtar" has already been gaining major industry attention when the song recently won 1st place and a $1000 cash prize, on the online live song review Saturday contest judged by Dooney Battle (Lil Pump's Manager), YK Osiris, Blac Chyna, and King Bach.
 That resulting win captivated the attention of these and other prominent individuals in the music industry giving Roxo added assurance that his song has the sonics and potentials to become a massive hit record.